Group Life Insurance in Canada

 How Does Group Life Insurance Work?

-If an employee leaves the company, their group life insurance coverage ends.
-However, they may be able to convert to an individual policy.
+Then, if an employee leaves the company or is terminated, their group life insurance coverage will end, but they may have the option to convert to an individual policy if desired.

 Who is Eligible for Group Life Insurance?